In this post, we will discuss how to add columns into the table in MySQL and how to delete existing columns from the table in MySQL database.

 is the name of the column.

-If you need to delete multiple columns at the same time using single ALTER statement then use the following syntax
+If you need to delete multiple columns at the same time using a single ALTER statement then use the following syntax

 Examples